-The Fund Services Agreement was initially approved by the Board at a meeting held on November 15, 2010, and was most recently amended on December 1, 2016.
-The Agreement shall remain in effect for two years from the date of its initial approval, and subject to annual approval of the Board for one-year periods thereafter.
+The Fund Services Agreement was initially approved by the Board at a meeting held on November 15, 2010, and was most recently amended on February 4, 2020.
+The Agreement is subject to annual approval of the Board for one-year periods.
 The Fund Services Agreement is terminable by the Board or the Administrator on 90 days' written notice and may be assigned provided the non-assigning party provides prior written consent.
 This Agreement provides that in the absence of willful misfeasance, bad faith or gross negligence on the part of the Administrator or reckless disregard of its obligations thereunder, the Administrator shall not be liable for any action or failure to act in accordance with its duties thereunder.

-Under the Fund Services Agreement, the Administrator provides facilitating administrative services, including: (i) providing services of persons competent to perform such administrative and clerical functions as are necessary to provide effective administration of the Funds; (ii) facilitating the performance of administrative and professional services to the Funds by others, including the Funds' Custodian; (iii) preparing, but not paying for, the periodic updating of the Funds' Registration Statement, Prospectuses and Statement of Additional Information in conjunction with Fund counsel, including the printing of such documents for the purpose of filings with the SEC and state securities administrators, and preparing reports to the Funds' shareholders and the SEC; (iv) preparing in conjunction with Fund counsel, but not paying for, all filings under the securities or "Blue Sky" laws of such states or countries as are designated by the Distributor, which may be required to register or qualify, or continue the registration or qualification, of the Funds and/or their shares under such laws; (v) preparing notices and agendas for meetings of the Board and minutes of such meetings in all matters required by the 1940 Act to be acted upon by the Board; and (vi) monitoring daily and periodic compliance with respect to all requirements and restrictions of the 1940 Act, the Internal Revenue Code and the Prospectus.
+Under the Fund Services Agreement, the Administrator provides facilitating administrative services, including: (i) providing services of persons competent to perform such administrative and clerical functions as are necessary to provide effective administration of the Funds; (ii) facilitating the performance of administrative and professional services to the Funds by others, including the Funds' Custodian; (iii) preparing, but not paying for, the periodic updating of the Funds' Registration Statement, Prospectuses and Statement of Additional Information in conjunction with Fund counsel, including the printing of such documents for the purpose of filings with the SEC and state securities administrators, and preparing reports to the Funds' shareholders and the SEC; (iv) preparing in conjunction with Fund counsel, but not paying for, all filings under the securities or "Blue Sky" laws of such states or countries as are designated by the Distributor, which may be required to register or qualify, or continue the registration or qualification, of the Funds and/or their shares under such laws; (v) preparing notices and agendas for meetings of the Board and minutes of such meetings in all matters required by the 1940 Act to be acted upon by the Board; and (vi) monitoring daily and periodic compliance with respect to all requirements and restrictions of the 1940 Act, the Internal Revenue Code and the Prospectuses.

 For the administrative services rendered to the Funds by GFS, the Funds pay GFS the greater of an annual minimum fee or an asset based fee, which scales downward based upon the respective Fund's net assets.
 The Funds also pays the Administrator for any out-of-pocket expenses.
-For the fiscal years ended November 30, 2016, November 30, 2017 and November 30, 2018, the Copeland Risk Managed Dividend Growth Fund paid administration fees in the amount of \$235,861, \$151,193 and \$149,807 respectively.
-For the fiscal years ended November 30, 2016, November 30, 2017 and November 30, 2018, the Copeland International Risk Managed Dividend Growth Fund paid administration fees in the amount of \$14,327, \$24,136 and \$32,030 respectively.
+For the fiscal years ended November 30, 2018, November 30, 2019 and November 30, 2020, the Copeland Dividend Growth Fund paid administration fees in the amount of \$149,807, \$118,601 and \$88,051, respectively..
+For the fiscal period ended November 30, 2018, and fiscal years ended November 30, 2019 and November 30, 2018, and fiscal years ended November 30, 2019 and November 30, 2020, the Copeland Growth Fund paid administration fees in the amount of \$14,127, \$9,813, and \$22,003 respectively.